ZachChristensen28/TA-pihole_dns/README.md

 Install the UF according to [Splunk Docs](https://docs.splunk.com/Documentation/Forwarder/latest/Forwarder/Installtheuniversalforwardersoftware).

 Once installed the configurations can be made.
 The following is a sample inputs.conf that can be pushed using a deployment server or configured on the UF itself.
+Place the following configurations in the `../local/inputs.conf` file.

 ```SHELL
 # inputs.conf